Faculty Resource Guide

 Students with disabilities are protected under Family Education Rights and Privacy Act (FERPA) and the civil rights laws.
 Under FERPA, student records are confidential, to be shared with others only when there is a demonstrated need.
 At no time should the faculty make any statements or implications that the student is different from the general student population.
 Understand confidentiality and do not identify the person or their disability information to other students.

 All students must adhere to the CSM Student Code of Conduct.
 Faculty should follow procedures for reporting disruptive student behavior and direct infractions to the vice-president of student services.
-Include the DSPS Office in efforts to resolve the problem.
+Include the DRC Office in efforts to resolve the problem.

 Students who are unable to take or read notes have the right to record class lectures only for their personal study.
-It is specifically addressed under Section 504 of the 1973 Rehabilitation ACt and the Americans with Disabilities Act (ADA).
+It is specifically addressed under Section 504 of the 1973 Rehabilitation Act and the Americans with Disabilities Act (ADA).
 The legal reference, found in the Code of Federal Regulation 34CFR104.44 (b) for Section 504 reads as follows:

 (b) Other rules.
 A recipient (college) to which this subpart applies may not impose upon handicapped students other rules, such as the prohibition of tape recorders in classrooms or of guide dogs in campus buildings, that have the effect of limiting the participation of handicapped students in the recipient's education program of activity.